Admissions

 After Admission

 We understand how crucial it is to have open communication between your family and our staff.
-We encourage you to contact your child’s teacher or other team members at any time with questions.
+We encourage you to contact your child’s teacher or other team members with questions.
 We will provide ongoing communication on your child’s progress and recap daily activities so you are aware of what goes on throughout the day.

 Download